-If your Ender 3 Pro displays a blank screen when you switch it on, you might think you have a faulty printer.
+If your Ender 3 Pro displays a blank screen when you switch it on, you may worry that you have a faulty printer.

 Luckily, if you bought your Ender recently, it’s probably not that bad.

 I had a blank screen on my Ender 3 Pro.
 I eventually figured out that I had removed the firmware without realising.

 If something goes wrong with the firmware, the printer know how to tell you what has happened.
 The main fan spins up as normal, and the screen turns on, but it’s blank.

 In my case, I had already gotten a few successful prints out of the machine so I knew I hadn’t set anything up backwards.
 I checked that all of the cables were still plugged in.
 Everything felt fine.